sarah-sayed-me/Remotework-Mentalhealth/README.md

 3. **RemoteWork,HypirdWork and OnsiteWork by Stress_Level**
    - **Visualization Type**:Clustered column chart
    - **Description**:
    his visualization displays the number of employees categorized by their work modality (Remote Work, Hybrid Work, and Onsite Work) across different stress levels (High, Medium, and Low).
      The findings are as follows:
-     we find that in High level stress category number of:
-     1. RemoteWork : 590.
-     2. Hypird Work : 561.
-     3. OnsiteWork : 535.
-     we find that in Medium level stress category number of:
-     1. RemoteWork : 577.
-     2. Hypird Work : 545.
-     3. OnsiteWork : 547.
-     we find that in Low level stress category number of:
-     1. RemoteWork : 547.
-     2. Hypird Work : 543.
-     3. OnsiteWork : 555.
+    a.
+High Stress: Remote Work has the highest number of employees, followed  by Hybrid Work and Onsite Work.
+    b.
+Medium Stress: The number of employees is relatively similar across all three work modalities.
+    c.
+Low Stress: Onsite Work has the highest number of employees, followed by Hybrid Work and Remote Work.
 - **Observations**
 .
 Number are too close to each other.
+- The number of employees in each stress level is quite similar across the different work modalities, making it difficult to draw strong conclusions about the relationship between work modality and stress.
-.
-Remote Work has the highest number of employees in the High Stress category and the lowest in the Low Stress category.
+- Remote Work is associated with higher levels of stress compared to Onsite Work, particularly in the High Stress category.
-.
-Hybrid Work also shows the maximum number in the High Stress level and the minimum in the Low Stress level.
-.
-Onsite Work has the highest representation in the Low Stress category, with the fewest employees in the High Stress category.
    - **Purpose**:
-     This visualization highlights the distribution of stress levels across different work settings, providing insights into employee well-being and potential areas for intervention or support.
+     This visualization aims to shed light on the distribution of stress levels among employees in different work environments, offering insights into employee well-being and potential areas for intervention or support

 4. **RemoteWork,HypirdWork and OnsiteWork by Sleep_Quality**
    - **Visualization Type**:Clustered column chart
    - **Description**:
   This visualization illustrates the number of employees across different work modalities (Remote Work, Hybrid Work, and Onsite Work) categorized by their sleep quality (Average, Good, and Poor).
     The findings are as follows:
-     we find that in Average level category number of:
-     1. RemoteWork : 582.
-     2. Hypird Work : 518.
-     3. OnsiteWork : 528.
-     we find that in Good level category number of:
-     1. RemoteWork : 566.
-     2. Hypird Work : 567.
-     3. OnsiteWork : 554.
-     we find that in poor level category number of:
-     1. RemoteWork : 566.
-     2. Hypird Work : 564.
-     3. OnsiteWork : 555.
+     a.
+Average Sleep: Remote Work has the highest number of employees, followed by Onsite Work and Hybrid Work.
+     b.
+Good Sleep: Hybrid Work has the highest number of employees, followed by Remote Work and Onsite Work.
+     c.
+Poor Sleep: Onsite Work has the highest number of employees, followed by Remote Work and Hybrid Work.
   - **Obsevation**:
-.
-The numbers are closely aligned across work modalities, suggesting similar sleep quality experiences among employees in different settings.
-.
-Remote Work shows the highest number of employees in the Average sleep quality category, with consistent figures in both the Poor and Good categories.
-.
-Hybrid Work has the highest number of employees in the Good sleep quality category, while the lowest is found in the Average sleep quality category.
+- While there are slight differences in sleep quality distribution across work modalities, the overall trends are similar, suggesting that sleep quality is not strongly influenced by the specific work setting.
+- Remote Work is associated with a higher percentage of employees reporting average sleep quality.
+- Hybrid Work is associated with a higher percentage of employees reporting good sleep quality.
-.
-Onsite Work has the most employees reporting Poor sleep quality and the least in the Average category.
+- Onsite Work is associated with a higher percentage of employees reporting poor sleep quality.

    - **Purpose**:
       This visualization highlights the distribution of sleep quality across various work settings, providing insights into employee well-being and potential areas for enhancing work-life balance.